SQL Patterns

 ORDER BY station_code, streak_start;

 The island trick: subtract the row number from the date.
-Consecutive dates decrease by 1 each row while the row number also increases by 1 — so their difference stays constant.
-Non-consecutive dates produce a different constant, forming a new group.
+Consecutive dates go down by 1 each row while the row number goes up by 1, so their difference stays the same.
+Non-consecutive dates produce a different difference, which makes a new group.

 Finding Gaps (Missing Days)

-Problem: Find dates in 2025 where no payments were made.
+Problem: Find dates in 2025 where no payments happened.

 WITH RECURSIVE date_series AS (